1887 FA Cup final

 The 1887 FA Cup final was a football match between Aston Villa and West Bromwich Albion at the Kennington Oval.
 It was the final of the sixteenth staging of the FA Cup which saw 124 teams compete for the final.
 The final was won by Aston Villa with goals coming from Archie Hunter and Dennis Hodgetts to give Aston Villa a 2–0 victory.

 This is Aston Villa’s first of 7 FA cups.

 Route to the Final

 Aston Villa's route to the final was a turbulent one, smashing Wednesbury Old Athletic 13–0 in the first round, but having to play three replays against Wolverhampton Wanderers.
 After that, they recovered to make it to the final.

-Although West Bromwich Albion didn't have any wins nearly as large as Aston Villa's, their path to the final was less turbulent, constantly defeating teams without much variation.
+Although West Bromwich Albion had no wins nearly as large as Aston Villa's, their path to the final was less turbulent, constantly defeating teams without much variation.